 1. How do I pay my parking ticket(s)?

-You can pay your parking ticket in four different ways: mail, pay in person, pay online or pay via an automated phone number.
+You can pay your parking ticket in three different ways: mail, pay in person, pay online.

 2. When paying by check, who should it be made out to?